YangletLiu/Seismic_Sensory_Data_Analysis/Readme.md

 Two m_files in the error folder:
 ==
-1. Tubal_Alt_Min.m is used to calculate RSE in the case of different slice missing. <br>
+1. Tubal_Alt_Min_error.m is used to calculate RSE in the case of different slice missing. <br>
 2. Tubal_TNN.m compared the recovery accuracy and convergence speed between Tubal_Alt_Min algorithm and TNN algorithm. <br>
 3. The TNN_solver folder is some functions of the TNN algorithm. <br>